surya-ravindra06/PreCog-Task/README.md

 ### Testing

 The pretrained embeddings were used to find the similarity between the pair of words.
-The similarity was calculated using the cosine similarity between the embeddings of the words, and since the scores in the dataset are between 0-10, the cosine similarity scores were also scaled to a range of 0 to 10 using the following formula:
+The similarity was calculated using the cosine similarity between the embeddings of the words, and since the scores in the dataset are between 0-10.

-similarity = (cosine_similarity+1)*5

 The similarity scores were then compared with the actual simlex scores from the test dataset to calculate Spearman's correlation coefficient.